 While many of the offerings above are part of a typical TAMP, the TFPP platform is broader.
 It includes not only the core investment capabilities required for any type of AUM-style model, it also includes similar capabilities and support for the financial planning process and implementation, may include deeper practice management, branding, and marketing support, and is generally designed to be a holistic platform on which the entire financial planning practice is run, not just the investment part of the business.

-TFPPs And The Search For Scale
+TFPPs And The Search For Economies Of Scale

 Why would a financial planner choose to affiliate themselves with a TFPP?
-In a world: scale.
+In a word: scale.
 The greatest challenge in running a financial planning practice in today's environment is growing the firm to a point that investments in staff and infrastructure begin to scale effectively.
 In point of fact, most firms struggle so badly with a lack of scalability, that the trend towards outsourcing has exploded, because "renting" a piece of someone else's scale is far more cost-effective than a small- to mid-sized firm making its own investment in staff, infrastructure, or other resources (and outsourcing elements of a financial planning firm is increasingly feasible in the digital age).

 The availability of a TFPP gives the financial planner access to the benefits of scale, but without the piecemeal challenge of scraping the parts together one at a time (which, itself, is still a somewhat inefficient process).
 Another upshot to the TFPP is that if the firm is also an ongoing larger financial planning practice itself, it may also be available to buy out the planner at the end of the road, providing a build-in exit strategy for the planner's practice (and one that should command a valuation premium, given how easy it would be to transition the practice to another advisor already on the TFPP platform).